 3. Communication Skills

 1 2 3 4 5 6 7

-non-verbal and lacks at information or written, verbal and communication skills bility to modify to meet the needs of dences/purposes. and non-verba skills and is us modifying info otable written, verbal al communication sually capable of formation to meet arious audiences/ communication erior written, verbal and a on skills and readily mode o meet the needs of various rposes. difies
+non-verbal com and lacks abilit meet the needs of and non-verba skills and is us modifying info otable written, verbal al communication sually capable of formation to meet arious audiences/ communication rior written, verbal and on skills and readily mo o meet the needs of vari rposes. odifies